From One Accountant to Another

 2. I could get one Excel workbook done but I need to repeat for 20 other similar Excel workbooks;

-3. data are in a relational database, on a webpage or PDF documents, but I didn’t know how to pull them together.
+3. data are in a database, on a webpage or PDF documents, but I didn’t know how to pull them together.
 Friends at IT were always busy to save their world already…

 Good thing you are looking at an accountant, I relate this too well.
 A lot lie in the lack of technological literacy.
 Two folds on this: